Other Useful Resources

 Here are some helpful places to go for more information:

-The NIDA Web site www.drugabuse.gov has information on a variety of drugs and related topics.
-NIDA's teen site www.teens.drugabuse.gov covers a lot of ground, with free downloads, entertaining and informative videos and games, and our Drugs & Health blog for teens, where you can even leave us a comment or two.
-Get the scoop on how different drugs affect the brain and body, and read real stories from teens who have struggled with drug abuse and addiction.
+The NIDA website, drugabuse.gov, has information on a variety of drugs and related topics.
+NIDA’s teen site, teens.drugabuse.gov, has free downloads, entertaining and informative videos and games, and a blog for teens, where you can leave us a comment or two.
+Get the scoop on how different drugs affect the brain and body, and read real stories from teens who have struggled with drug use and addiction.